actionhero/www.actionherojs.com/tutorials/upgrade-path.md

   - Use the new binary command, `Actionhero link --name=NameOfPlugin` to link your plugins in the new method.
   - Linking plugins will likely create new config files you may need to customize.
 - Locales
   - This release introduced Locales.
 You will need the new locale config file.
-The easiest way to upgrade your `config/i18n.js` is to take if from the [master branch](https://github.com/Actionhero/Actionhero/blob/master/config/i18n.js).
+The easiest way to upgrade your `config/i18n.js` is to take if from the [main branch](https://github.com/actionhero/actionhero/blob/main/src/config/i18n.ts).
   - Ensure that `config.i18n.updateFiles` is `true` so that your locale files can be generated for the first time.
 - Errors
   - `config/errors.js` has been completely redone to take advantage of `connection.localize`.
-The easiest way to upgrade your `config/errors.js` is to take if from the [master branch](https://github.com/Actionhero/Actionhero/blob/master/config/errors.js).
+The easiest way to upgrade your `config/errors.js` is to take if from the [main branch](https://github.com/actionhero/actionhero/blob/main/src/config/errors.ts).
 - Grunt Removed
   - Grunt is removed from the project.
 The old Actionhero grunt commands have been moved into the Actionhero binary.
 - Redis configuration